 The Board of Trustees are volunteers on the management committee that oversee the running of the charity.
 Being a small charity the role of a PPC trustee is quite hands-on and the members are involved in anything from discussing the strategic direction for the Centre to serving tea and cakes at our fundraising events.

-I am one of the Trustees and also run several weekly Yoga for Pregnancy groups and some of the Active Birth Workshops.
-I am a member of the Birth Project Group and co-facilitator of the Birth Educators course.
+I am one of the Trustees and also a member of the Birth Project Group and co-facilitator of the Birth Educators course.

 I became involved in childbirth issues while I was pregnant with my first child in 1976 and quickly understood the impact of pregnancy and birth on women and families and the difference support and information can make.
 Through the yoga groups, I hope to contribute positively to women’s physical, emotional and spiritual experience of pregnancy, birth and early motherhood.